 About

-In addition to my research, I manage the website for the Religion and Its Publics Project.
-I help edit their blog The Square, and I manage the project's Twitter and Facebook profiles as well.
-I have also produced a few audio documentaries for the Religion, Race, and Democracy Lab at UVA, and am currently the co-project manager of a grant the Lab received from the the Luce/ACLS Program in Religion, Journalism & International Affairs.
-Before starting my PhD at UVa, I did an MA in Theology and Religion at Durham University.
-As an undergraduate, I studied philosophy and English literature at the University of Colorado.
+During my time as a PhD student, I was a teaching fellow in American Studies at TU Dortmund in Germany (2020-2021).
+I also managed the website and social media accounts for the Religion and Its Publics Project, and edited their blog The Square (2018-2022).
+I have also produced a few audio documentaries for the Religion, Race, and Democracy Lab at UVA, and served as the co-project manager of a grant the Lab received from the the Luce/ACLS Program in Religion, Journalism & International Affairs (2020-2021).